WEDNESDAY

 "Oh Mother," says the wife resignedly.

-"And," coos Mother as she pulls a five-year-old Richard Raymond towards her, "so is my little DAH-ling."
+"And," coos Mother as she pulls a five-year-old Richard towards her, "so is my little DAH-ling."

 The training set comes up behind the well-worn starting gate and picks up speed.